wizeline/react-apprenticeship/topics/memoization/readme.md

 # Memoization

-Memoization is an optimization technique that will make our apps consume less resources by no recalculating things it doesn't need to be recalculated, an example could be a component that is reciving the same props.
-Luckly React got us covered by providing 2 hooks and a HoC that will do the trick in different scenarios.
+**Memoization** is an optimization technique that makes an application utilize fewer resources by not recalculating unnecessary information.
+One example is a component receiving the same props.
+React provides two hooks and a High Order Component (HoC) that help in different scenarios:

- - memo
+ - `memo`
- - useMemo
+ - `useMemo`
- - useCallback
+ - `useCallback`

 ## memo()

-Is a high order component (HoC) that will compare the props passed and if they are the same then will reuse the latter value avoiding re-calculating the component.
+The memo is an HoC that compares the prop passed.
+If they are the same memo, reuse the latter value avoiding recalculating the component.

- **When to use it?** : Use it when your components are pure, that means that if for the same input the component will render the same output.
+ **When to use it?**: When your components are pure, this means that the component will render the same output for the same input.

 Example: